arnorhs/node-sset/readme.md

 - `set.size()` - returns the number of items in the set
 - `set.toArray()` - returns an array of all items in the index (performs a copy)

-Methods that work the same as in Array:
+Methods that work the same as in a normal [Array](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array):

 - `set.map()`
 - `set.forEach()`